 You need to cover additional hours, but do you need to have full staff on at all times?
 Let's say your current hours are 9:00 to 5:00 and you have five employees.
 Now, your hours are 8:00 to 6:00 with the same five employees.

 Can you have two people come in at 8:00 and work until 4:00, two come in at 10:00 and work until 6:00, and have one stay at 9:00 to 5:00?
 Then everyone is working the same number of hours and someone is always in the office.
 There are numerous solutions you can consider before asking employees to work more hours.

 You can spend hours and hours in planning meetings and come up with a solution that everyone hates, or you can ask your employees what they think.

 You may find out that Jane would love to come in early and leave early and that Steve would love to start later.
 Everyone may jump at the chance to work 10 hours, four days a week.
 You won't know if you don't ask the employees what they would prefer.

 While it's true that an exempt employee can work more hours without an increase in pay, you will lose loyalty.
 For hourly employees, of course, you'll have to sign off on overtime pay without any criticism or moaning about the cost.

-For exempt employees, you'll need to come up with something to compensate them.
+For exempt employees, you'll need to come up with something to compensate them for working the additional hours.
 The easiest thing to do is to increase salaries.
 If that's out of the question, you'll need to come up with something else.
-Ask your employees what they are interested in.
+Ask your employees what they are interested in getting for the extra hours.